Did you know that most website traffic begins with an online search?

 3. Create Mobile-Friendly Web Pages

 Nowadays, there is an increasing amount of site traffic coming from smartphones.
-People whip out their cell phone to search for just about anything they want to know—finding the nearest coffee place, defining an unknown word, searching for the best services, checking out the reviews of a place before going in, and thousands of other reasons.
+People whip out their cell phones to search for just about anything they want to know—finding the nearest coffee place, defining an unknown word, searching for the best services, checking out the reviews of a place before going in, and thousands of other reasons.

 You can check out the mobile-friendliness of your website through Google’s Mobile-Friendly Test.